G-symmetric spectra, semistability and the multiplicative norm: Introduction

-Theorem \ref{thmx:homnorm} also plays a role in the construction of model structures on categories of commutative algebras.
-As in the non-equivariant case, only the positive versions lift: \begin{thmx}[Model structures on commutative algebras, Theorem \ref{theo:modcomm}] Let $R$ be a commutative $G$-symmetric ring spectrum and $N$ a normal subgroup of $G$.
-Then the positive $G^{\U_G(N)}$-projective and the positive $G^{\U_G(N)}$-flat model structures lift to the category of commutative $R$-algebras. \end{thmx} Again, the weak equivalences and fibrations are created in the underlying $G$-symmetric spectra.
-In establishing these model structures we make use of results of \cite{Whi14}.
-Non-equivariantly, a major step in the proof is that given a positive flat symmetric spectrum $X$, the maps $(E\Sigma_n)_+\wedge_{\Sigma_n} X^{\wedge n}\to X^{\wedge n}/\Sigma_n$, collapsing $E\Sigma_n$ to a point, are stable equivalences for all $n$.
+In Section \ref{sec:monoidal} we deal with the multiplicative properties of our model structures.
+We show that they are monoidal (Proposition \ref{prop:stablemonoidal}), that they lift to categories of modules and algebras (Corollary \ref{cor:modmodules}) and that positive versions lift to the categories of commutative algebras (Theorem \ref{theo:modcomm}).
+For this we use the machinery of \cite{SS00} and \cite{Whi17}.
+Non-equivariantly, a major step in the proof of the existence of model structures on commutative algebras is that given a positive flat symmetric spectrum $X$, the maps $(E\Sigma_n)_+\wedge_{\Sigma_n} X^{\wedge n}\to X^{\wedge n}/\Sigma_n$, collapsing $E\Sigma_n$ to a point, are stable equivalences for all $n$.
 This is also the case equivariantly, but the $G$-equivariant generalization of $E\Sigma_n$ which is needed depends on the universe with regard to which the stable equivalences are formed (Proposition \ref{prop:commfree}).
-When working over $\U_G(N)$, it is the universal principal $\Sigma_n$-bundle in the category of $G$-spaces with trivial $N$-action, or equivalently a universal space for the family of subgroups of $G\times \Sigma_n$ which are of the form $\{(h,\varphi(h))\ |\ h\in H\}$ for a subgroup $H$ of $G$ and a group homomorphism $\varphi:H\to \Sigma_n$ with $H\cap N$ in the kernel.
 Only if the $G$-set universe is trivial one can use an $E\Sigma_n$ with trivial $G$-action.
-As remarked in \cite{HHR14}, this was overlooked in \cite{MM02} (and also in \cite{Man04}).
-It is the appearance of the $E\Sigma_n$'s with non-trivial $G$-action which connects this problem to the homotopical properties of the norm.
+As remarked in \cite{HHR16}, this was overlooked in \cite{MM02}.